 Review 1

 The MTAB will review the MTA(s) recommendations and supporting data gathered in the Concept Development Phase and provide a recommendation on top MTIs to proceed into Phase II: Program Development.
-This recommendation to proceed will then authorize additional funding for program development beyond funding in Phase I. After meeting with the MTAB, the MTA(s) would file a Tier I or II Advice Letter (depending whether no objections by any MTAB member or not) with the Commission to seek budgetary approval for the MTIs recommended to progress to Stage 3.
+This recommendation to proceed will then authorize additional funding for program development beyond funding in Phase I. After meeting with the MTAB, the MTA(s) would file a Tier I or II Advice Letter (depending on whether or not there are no objections by any MTAB member) with the Commission to seek budgetary approval for the MTIs recommended to progress to Stage 3.

 Phase II: Program Development